Ibanez AR History

 The Professional Series included the 2681, a Bob Weir model from the Grateful Dead, and the 2671, a Randy Slacks model.

-These two models feature the Tree of Life inlay, which is also used on current high-end Ibanez models.
+These two models feature the Tree of Life inlay, which is also found on current high-end Ibanez models.

 Combined with the Avalon body binding, this creates a look that exudes a sense of luxury.

-The Artist Series seemed to be going well, but in 1977, Norlin Corporation, Gibson’s parent company, filed a lawsuit against Hoshino Gakki’s overseas importer, alleging the use of Gibson’s headstock and logo.
+The Artist Series appeared to be going well, but in 1977, Norlin Corporation, Gibson’s parent company, filed a lawsuit against Hoshino Gakki’s overseas importer, alleging the use of Gibson’s headstock and logo.

 Although a settlement was reached in 1978, Hoshino Gakki subsequently ceased production of copy models and shifted its focus to developing original models.